votersforanimalrights/vfar/wp-content/plugins/social-warfare/readme.txt

 == Changelog ==

+= 4.1.0 (17 AUG 2020) =
+* BRAND NEW!!!
+Added a "Social Optimizer" to the Gutenberg post editor sidebar.
+* Fixed a few minor CSS issues.
+* Updated the post editor custom fields to be compatable with WP 5.5.

+= 4.0.2 (28 JUL 2020) =
+* Added Facebook authentications to core to allow for faster and more reliable share counts when authenticated.
+* Added full AMP compatibility to the plugin.
+* Fixed the custom CSS field on the settings page so that it saves properly now.
+* Added dashboard notifications to alert users as to the state of their Facebook authentications.

+= 4.0.1 (14 APR 2020) =
+* New: Added the ability to connect Social Warfare with Facebook.
+We use this to fetch follow counts for pages and faster, more accurate share counts for the share buttons.
+Go to Social Warfare -> Social Identity -> Social Network Connections to get started.
+* New: Added a notice about clearing caches after updates.
+* New: Added additional share count debugging to the ?swp_debug=recover debugger.
+* Fixed: Fixed some CSS for the "more" share box overlay.
+* Fixed: Fixed a PHP error related to user options.
+* Maintenance: Adjusted the cache rebuild schedule.

+= 4.0.0 =
+* New: Added the ability to assign multiple Pinterest images with a slick overlay interface.
+* New: Added a "More" button that brings up an overlay with all of the available share options.
+* New: Added social follow widget with lots of styles and options.
+* New: Added lots of new network buttons (Xing, VK, Viber, Blogger, Evernote)
+* New: Added a print button.
+* New: Added OpenShareCount API as a source for Tweet counts.
+* New: Added Rebrandly as a link shortening service.
+* New: Added a bunch of brand new shortcodes.
+* New: Added the ability to emphasize the first one or two buttons in the panel.
+* New: Added the ability to use ?swp_cache=rebuild&swp_debug=recovery to view the URL's being checked for shares.
+* New: Converted all of the plugin's CSS to neatly organized SCSS/SASS.
+* New: Updated a few styles in the admin options page.
+* New: Updated the descriptions and image placeholders for the Social Warfare custom options in the post editor.
+* New: Added an "opt-in" only "Powered by Social Warfare" that will automatically link to our site using your affiliate URL.
+* New: Added an "age of post" check for shortlinks.
+* New: Added the option to delay the display of share counts on new posts.
+* Fixed: Fixed an extra doctype that would sometimes get added to the content.
+* Fixed: Fixed some javascript/jQuery errors.
+* Fixed: Fixed some PHP errors.
+* Removed: Removed all instances of Google Plus.
+* Maintenance: Vastly improved codebase organization and documentation.

+= 3.6.1 (3 JUN 2019) =
+* Updated Hover Save Pin functionality to work more globally.
+* Fixed conflcit with hover pin button in Thrive Architect page builder.
+* Removed the Google Plus network share button.
+* Fixed an "Uncaught Error" for $ in the JS on the widgets page.
+* Fixed a Twitter PHP notice.

+= 3.6.0 (2 MAY 2019) =
+* Updated Hover Save Pin functionality to work more globally.
+* Updated how Facebook share counts are requested.
+* Fixed placement of hidden pinterest image.
+* Fixed double quotation marks breaking Click to Tweets.
+* Fixed the hover-pin-opt out checkbox in a post editor.
+* Fixed hover pin description source.
+* Fixed whitespace/new HTML document being created in buttons panels.
+* Fixed character encoding for <meta> tags.

+= 3.5.4 (25 MAR 2019) =
+* Code security audit and updates.

+= 3.5.3 (21 MAR 2019) =
+* Immediate security patch for 3.5.x

+= 3.5.2 (19 MAR 2019) =
+* Fixed <meta> tags for OG and Twitter Card.
+* Fixed source of Pinterest description when pinning from Save or Pinterest button.
+* Fixed empty 'via' being added to Pinterest description and Click to Tweet.
+* Updated addon registration and unregistration messages.
+* Updated icon font file and encoding.

+= 3.5.1 (27 FEB 2019) =
+* Fixed the total share displaying an incorrect value.
+* Fixed PHP notices about 'undefined variable'.
+* Fixed floating buttons not showing or hiding as expected.
+* Fixed SWP Addon error.
+* Restored Custom Color CSS being applied to the page.

+= 3.5.0 (26 FEB 2019) =
+* Fixed the side floating buttons not showing on some themes.
+* Fixed 'operand type' notice when making cURL share count request.
+* Fixed the Pinterest description sometimes being too long when pinning.
+* Escaped the Pinterest description before sending to the client.
+* Fixed a missing @via tag for Click to Tweets.
+* Fixed the CSS selector for Gutenberg blocks.
+* Updated location of Total Shares and Share Counts options.
+* Updated og:image tags to include a name attribute (for LinkedIn).
+* Updated the Frame Buster feature.
+* Updated the pinterest button search & destroy method.
+* Fixed notice when there are no inactive icons.
+* Added interface for handling oAuth handshakes.

 = 3.4.2 (13 DEC 2018) =
 * Fixed floating bottom disappear on mobile when pro is deactivated.
 * Fixed blocks disappearing after Gutenberg update.